claudy/Highpointers-Konvention-2022/schedule.md

 What: Konvention attendees will gather at Pennsylvania’s highpoint, Mt.
 Davis, located in Forbes State Park.
 Proceedings include a few brief remarks about the highpoint from the PA Department of Natural Resources and a traditional watermelon toast, followed by the opportunity to explore the site and interpretive exhibits.
 Participants should wear their Konvention T-shirt, as a group photo will be taken.
 Hiking afterwards is recommended.

-Do not park on the grass.
-There are 50 parking spaces at the [parking Lot and picnic area **CCC Site 97**"](https://goo.gl/maps/AeG4EXsmWeRRkCQh6) and another 20 spaces at the [smaller parking lot](https://goo.gl/maps/AeG4EXsmWeRRkCQh6).
+**Do not park on the grass or on the side of the road.** There are 50 parking spaces at the [parking Lot and picnic area **CCC Site 97**"](https://goo.gl/maps/AeG4EXsmWeRRkCQh6) and another 20 spaces at the [smaller parking lot](https://goo.gl/maps/AeG4EXsmWeRRkCQh6).
 Parking at the CCC Site 97 is recommended.

-Please not that there is a short ~1/2 mile hike from the CCC Site 97 lot to the highpoint.
+Please note that there is a short ~1/2 mile hike from the CCC Site 97 lot to the highpoint.

 ![image](WelcomeToMtDavisPicnicAreaForbesStateForestBureauOfForestryDCNR.jpg)

-### **Forbes State Forest Hike**
+### 🥾 **Forbes State Forest Hike**

 Time: Noon

 Location: Mt.
 Davis, Elk Lick Township, PA 15558

-What: We will be hiking the Mt.
+What: A hike along the Mt.
 Davis Pennsylvania Highpoint Trail.
 We will have already walked part of this trail from CCC Site 97 to the highpoint.
-This hike will leave from the highpoint and follow the trail counter-clockwise areound Forbes State Forest, ending back at CCC Site 97.
+This hike will leave from the highpoint and follow the trail counter-clockwise around Forbes State Forest, ending back at CCC Site 97.
 Total distance is approximately 4.5 miles, and should take a little over 2 hours to complete.

-### **Highpointers Foundation Meeting**
+### 📈 **Highpointers Foundation Meeting**

 Time: 12:45 - 2:15 p.m.

 Location: Snowflake Room \(3rd floor, Convention Center\)

-### **Highpointers Club Meeting**
+### 📊 **Highpointers Club Meeting**

 Time: 2:30 - 4:30 p.m.

 Location: Snowflake Room \(3rd floor, Convention Center\)

-### **Happy-Hour**
+### 🍸 **Happy-Hour**

 Time: 5 - 6 p.m.

 Location: Exhibit Hall \(4th floor, Convention Center\)

-### **Annual Dinner**
+### 🍽 **Annual Dinner**

 Time: 6 - 9 p.m.